 - The Setting of the Sun, in Compelling Science Fiction: a 1300-word piece encompassing nine hundred million years in the life of a Dyson swarm.
-Of my publications this year, this is the one I’d like to imagine as potentially award-worthy.

 - Cyborg Shark Battle (Season 4, O’ahu Frenzy), in the Cat’s Breakfast anthology: an 800-word satire about backstage politics in a remote-controlled-shark-combat reality TV show.
 Also it is the most neuroscientific thing I have yet published.

 Also, 2017 was my second and final year of eligibility for the Campbell Award for Best New Writer.
 In my two years of eligibility I have: